 Here are some ways to improve employee engagement that is either free or inexpensive:

-Flexible Schedule: I have a friend who told me once that one of the main reasons she is not leaving her job (her skills are in demand and she can find another job easily), is her current boss allows her to work from 6 a.m. to 3 p.m. in a traditional 8 a.m. to 5 p.m. environment so she can pickup her kids from school and be with them.
-It wasn’t the pay or the type of work, it was the flexible schedule she had that made all the difference.
-This also didn’t cost the employer anything because she was putting the same number of hours in as a regular schedule.
-So offer a flexible schedule that will work around your employee’s life and passions.
+I have a friend who told me once that one of the main reasons she is not leaving her job (her skills are in demand and she can find another job easily), is her current boss allows her to work from 6 a.m. to 3 p.m. in a traditional 8 a.m. to 5 p.m. environment.
+This allows her to pick up her kids from school and be with them.
+Having a flexible schedule made all the difference.
+It wasn’t the pay or the type of work.
+Plus, this also didn’t cost the employer anything because she was putting the same number of hours in as a regular schedule.
+If you can, offer a flexible schedule that will work around your employee’s life and passions.

-Management: Employees want to feel they are heard and appreciated.
-Have regular monthly meetings with your employees to give them feedback, talk about the status of the business, and get input on how to improve the company.
 Make sure you follow up and have action items because if employees are asked for feedback and they see no action, they will not trust you and stop giving you valuable input.
 If you get a compliment from a customer about the work your employees have done, share that and reward them for it.
 Just because you are a small business does not mean you can’t operate like a professional business.
-You can start by having systems and processes in place so employees are not confused on what to do and they can easily know what is expected from them.
-If you put a sign out on your door saying customers are our number one priority then make sure you reward your employees when customers are happy with the service.
-Make them feel they have an impact on the company and it’s brand.

-Offer unique benefits: The most popular benefits folks look for are the traditional health and retirement benefits, but if your budget will not allow it then come up with unique benefits that make you different.
-If you employee Millennials offer them one year of free Spotify premium membership or host a bring your dog to work day on Wednesdays.
-If you have a slow week like the holidays give them half the day off and pay them for the whole day.
-These perks might not apply to your business, but the idea is to think of small unique benefits that do not cost much while making the work environment more friendly and create happy employees.
+If you employ millennials offer them one year of free Spotify premium membership or host a bring your dog to work day on Wednesdays.
+If you have a slow week like the holidays, give them half the day off and pay them for the whole day.
+These perks might not apply to your business, but the idea is to think of small unique benefits that do not cost much.
+This helps make the work environment more friendly and creates happy employees.

 Let’s face it, without your employees you have no business.
-So make sure you keep great talent when you find it and take care of them.
+Make sure you keep great talent when you find it and take care of them.
 They will give your company the competitive advantage you need to succeed.